 Alpha-1 DNA and Tissue Bankplus

 The Alpha-1 Foundation DNA and Tissue Bank at the University of Florida was established in 2002 and has more than 2,300 members enrolled.
 It is available for researchers to request medical information (the names of donors are not revealed) and samples for research projects.
 No further enrollment is anticipated at this time, and no new samples are being accepted.
 Mark Brantly, MD, is the Principle Investigator of the DNA and Tissue Bank.
-Researchers needing information on how to obtain samples of DNA and tissues should contact David Fernandez, Manager of Research Administration, email@example.com or (877) 228-7321 ext.
+Researchers needing information on how to obtain samples of DNA and tissues should contact David Fernandez, Director of Research Administration, firstname.lastname@example.org or (877) 228-7321 ext.
 242.

 Other sources of Alpha-1 lung tissue, plasma, DNA and phenotypic data include the Lung Tissue Research Consortium (LTRC) of the National Heart, Lung and Blood Institute (NHLBI) and the Alpha-1 Biomaterials Exchange.
 The LTRC is a resource program of the NHLBI that provides human lung tissues to qualified investigators for use in their research.
 The Alpha-1 Biomaterial Exchange is an open resource to both academia and industry that works by matching one investigator (in need of biomaterial) with another investigator (supplier of biomaterial).

 The Foundation supports other research programs such as the ACT Study and Detection Program at the University of Florida, and Clinical Resources Centers throughout the country.
 For more information, see Other Research Programs.

 The Alpha One International Registry (AIR) is a multinational research organization, representing a combined research effort of nearly 20 countries.